Marketing used to be a creative discipline.

 This enables the finance team to offer a conditional budget that can be unlocked based on the data that is produced.

-At worst, the marketing team comes out of the exercise with valuable data that can kickstart more ideas.
+At worst, the marketing team comes out of the exercise with valuable data that can kickstart more ideas or be used for data-based storytelling.

 2. Determine the value of sentiment with ‘Net Promoter Scores’